 WI, and edited by Lawrence Harbison.

-In 2013 she also co-wrote, with Nell Beram, an award-winning biography of Yoko
+She also co-wrote with Nell Beram, an award-winning biography of Yoko

 Ono, titled Yoko Ono: Collector of Skies, published by